Restoring Old Parquet Flooring

 Levelling The Subfloor

 You may discover that the subfloor below the blocks removed is quite uneven.
 Or removing the Bitumen has damaged the concrete or sheet material.
-You can use acrylic leveling compound to level a concrete floor out as best as possible – 3mm maximum per coat.
+Although we would not recommend that for solid parquet blocks you can use an acrylic levelling compound to level a concrete floor out as best as possible – 3mm maximum per coat.
+Make sure that you use as strong as possible choice of self-levelling compound preferably fibre enhanced one.
 Always read the instructions carefully before you begin with this type of job!
-And even though it is non-water based, allow sufficient time for the compound to dry before you start installing the wood blocks back.
+And even though it is non-water based, allow sufficient time for the compound to dry before you start installing the woodblocks back.

 Refitting The Blocks